-Newport's been a port since medieval times, when the Normans built Newport Castle.
-The town outgrew earlier Roman town Caerleon, immediately upstream, and gained first charter in 1314.
-Newport grew significantly in 19th century, when its port became focus of coal export from the eastern valleys of South Wales.
+Newport's been a port since medieval times when the Normans built Newport Castle.
+The town outgrew earlier Roman town Caerleon, immediately upstream, and gained the first charter in 1314.
+Newport grew significantly in the 19th century when its port became the focus of coal export from the eastern valleys of South Wales.
 Newport was Wales' biggest coal-exporting port until the rise of Cardiff from the 1850s.
 It was the site of the last big-scale armed insurrection in Britain, Newport Rising led by the Chartists in 1839.

 Newport cruise terminal

-Newport has a mobile visitor center providing passengers with maps, tour brochures, information.
+Port Newport UK has a mobile visitor center providing passengers with maps, tour brochures, information.